Remembering young lives with an epic challenge

 But I put on my jacket, pulled my beanie over my helmet and refused to give in.

 The guys in the team got me over the finish line.
 I don’t remember much of the day, but I know that if it wasn’t for the other guys and my memories of those we had lost, I wouldn’t have got over the line.

 I couldn’t eat proper food for a few weeks and even turned down free fried chicken!

 The best part of the journey was spending just under 11 days with some amazing guys, the support crew and creating amazing memories.
 The start of the ride with the atmosphere and the sense of emotion to be there after a year of organizing and training was amazing.
 We soon worked out it was difficult to ride teary-eyed!

 We rode some amazing hills and cycled through the lochs in Scotland.
 The morale was so high and it became obvious that this type of challenge is the best way to see the country.

 I also loved getting to the top of all the peaks with everyone.
-One memorable moment was reaching the top of Snowden, where everyone congratulated each other.
+One memorable moment was reaching the top of Snowdon, where everyone congratulated each other.
 Celebrations turned to tears as we reflected on the last few days and the sense of achievement.

 We raised £33,000

 Raising £30,000 to commemorate my brother in the year he would have turned 30 was incredible.
 We raised £33,000 collectively, which fulfilled the promise I’d made to Chris and Karen’s dad - who also got involved in the challenge - to get the Karen’s Journey fund to over £100,000.